-See Figure 4-3.
+See Figure 4-4.
 In HEAD mode, push the right joystick forward to move the saw head away from the operator station.
-Rev. A1.00 - A5.00 only: Hold the joystick forward for 10 seconds to turn on the oiler.
 Pull the right joystick back to bring the saw head forward toward the operator station (cutting direction).
 Rotate the feed rate dial next to the left joystick to adjust the speed of the saw head in the cutting direction.
 Rotate the dial toward you to speed up the feed rate, away from you to slow the feed rate down.
 The saw head automatically moves in reverse at full speed.